Post may contain affiliate links.

 Now that the veggies are roasted, you can assemble your delicious yellow curry paste.

-Pull out your *food processor or *high speed blender for this task.
+or *food processor for this task.
 I start by grinding the peppers with the salt, turmeric and curry powder.
 Next, comes the cilantro with the lemon juice and zest.
-(Remember, zest your lemons before juicing them.)
+(Remember, zest your lemons before juicing them.) *high speed blender

 Then I top it all off with the roasted onions, garlic and ginger.
 (Now, that they’re roasted, the garlic will easily squeeze out of each individual clove.
 Hold the clove from the bottom and squeeze the garlic through the opening you cut earlier.)